Madame Curie (film): Plot

 The physics department at the Sorbonne refuses to fund their research without more proof of the element's existence, but allows them to use a dilapidated old shed across the courtyard from the physics building.
 In spite of its disadvantages, they import eight tons of pitchblende ore and cook it down to look for the element they call radium.
-In spite of inability to separate out pure radium, they know something is definitely there, as Marie's hands are being burned.
-They hit on a tedious method of crystallization to arrive at pure radium.
+In spite of the inability to separate pure radium, they know something is definitely there, as Marie's hands are being burned.
+They hit on a tedious method of crystallization to isolate pure radium.
+After four years, they find only a stain on the bottom of the dish that should have held the radium.
+They return to the shed that night and find the dish glowing, confirming that they have isolated the radium.

 Now world-famous, they go on vacation to rest after all the press conferences and the Nobel Prize.
-They're granted a new laboratory by the university; before its dedication Marie shows off her new dress, inspiring Pierre to go get her a set of earrings to go with it.
-Walking home in the rain, he absentmindedly crosses the street in front of a delivery wagon and is run down and killed.
-Marie almost loses her mind, but after the concerned Prof. Perot counsels her, she rallies when she remembers Pierre's words that if one of them is gone, the other must go on working just the same.
+They're granted a new laboratory by the university; before its dedication, Marie shows off her new dress, inspiring Pierre to get her a set of earrings to go with it.
+Walking home in the rain, he absentmindedly crosses the street in front of a delivery wagon, and he is run down and killed.
+Marie almost loses her mind, but after the concerned Prof. Perot counsels her, she remembers Pierre's words that if one of them is gone, the other must go on working just the same.
 Finally, Marie gives a speech at the 25th anniversary celebration of the discovery of radium, expressing her belief that science is the path to a better world.